 A Performance Fee accrual is calculated on a daily basis, after consideration of all other payments out of the Net Asset Value of the Sub-Fund, at the rate reflected for each Class in the table above of the daily return of the Sub-Fund above the Benchmark (as defined below).
 If the daily return of the Sub-Fund is below the daily Benchmark return, such underperformance will be offset against the Performance Fee accrual, if any, for that Performance Fee Period.
-To the extent that no Performance Fee is accrued during a Performance Fee Period, the corresponding underperformance (the "Underperformance Carry Forward") shall offset any subsequent Performance Fee accruals during the next Performance Fee Period so that the Sub-Investment Manager shall not be entitled to a Performance Fee until such Underperformance Carry Forward is offset by subsequent Performance Fee accruals.
+To the extent that no Performance (the "Underperformance Carry Forward") shall offset any subsequent Performance Fee accruals during the next Performance Fee Period so that the Sub-Investment Manager shall not be entitled to a Performance Fee until such Underperformance Carry Forward is offset by subsequent Performance Fee accruals.
 The underperformance is therefore carried forward indefinitely (during the whole life of the Sub-Fund) until offset by subsequent outperformance.